Trump Declares National Emergency Over Coronavirus

 Trump did not model social distancing

-Trump, who may have been exposed to the coronavirus himself recently, also shook hands with each executive:
+Trump, who may have been exposed to the coronavirus himself recently, also shook hands with each executive.
+The president had an opportunity to showcase good social distancing, and only did when one executive forced him to:

-The private-sector inclusion played well on Wall Street
+The emergency declaration and private-sector inclusion played well on Wall Street

 The markets were clearly happy with the announcements, for now:

-So far more than 1,700 cases of COVID-19 have been discovered in the U.S., but that number is almost certainly far too low due to the lack of widespread testing throughout the country.
+So far more than 1,700 cases of COVID-19 have been discovered in the U.S., but that number is almost certainly much lower due to the lack of widespread testing throughout the country.
 As of Friday, the coronavirus has claimed at least 41 lives in the U.S.

 This is a developing news story and this post will be updated.